Emmett O'Brien Technical High School

 Emmett O' Brien Technical High School, or O' Brien Tech, is a technical high school located in Ansonia, Connecticut.
-It is in the Connecticut Technical High School System.
+It is in the Connecticut Technical Education and Career System.
 O' Brien Tech receives students from many nearby towns.

 Technologies

 In addition to a complete academic program leading to a high school diploma, students attending O' Brien Tech receive training in one of the following trades and technologies: